The Country of Others: Production

-The Country of Others is Slimani's third novel and the first in a planned trilogy based on her family history.
+The Country of Others is Slimani's third novel and the first in a trilogy based on her family history.
 It is Slimani's first historical novel.
+She said that she wanted to draw a comparison between Moroccan women's fight for liberation and Morocco's fight for independence.

 Slimani said that after her second novel Lullaby won the Prix Goncourt in 2016 she wanted to "write something that was difficult because as an artist who had some congratulations, it’s important to do something where there is the possibility of failing".

 Faber and Faber acquired publishing rights in the United Kingdom and the Commonwealth, excluding Canada, from Éditions Gallimard in March 2021.